29 Best Books on Neuroscience

 2."Visual Cortex and Deep Networks – Learning Invariant Representations (Computational Neuroscience Series)" by Fabio Anselmi and Tomaso A Poggio

-“Dynamical Systems in Neuroscience – The Geometry of Excitability and Bursting (Computational Neuroscience)” Book Review: It is a handy book for neuroscience researchers since the dynamical system theory is often neglected in the graduate curriculum of computational neuroscience.
-It provides an introduction to nonlinear dynamical systems theory and its relation to electrophysiology and the computational properties of neurons.
-The book emphasizes that the information processing in the brain doesn’t depend only on the electrophysiological properties of neurons but also on their dynamical properties.
+“Dynamical Systems in Neuroscience – The Geometry of Excitability and Bursting (Computational Neuroscience)” Book Review: This book is a valuable resource for neuroscience researchers, as the dynamical system theory is often neglected in the graduate curriculum of computational neuroscience.
+It provides an introduction to nonlinear dynamical systems theory and its relationship to electrophysiology and the computational properties of neurons.
+The book emphasizes that information processing in the brain depends not only on the electrophysiological properties of neurons but also on their dynamical properties.
 Starting with basic concepts of one and two-dimensional Hodgkin-Huxley-type models, it further describes bursting systems.
-This way it provides the overview of neuroscience to Mathematicians who are interested in electrophysiology.
-The geometrical intuition developed beside mathematical concepts along with figures makes it equally suitable for non-mathematicians.
-For a better understanding, each chapter includes sample worked-out examples at the end.
+This overview of neuroscience is suitable for mathematicians who are interested in electrophysiology, as well as non-mathematicians, as the book develops geometrical intuition alongside mathematical concepts, accompanied by figures.
+Each chapter also includes sample worked-out examples at the end for better understanding.

 3."Dynamical Systems in Neuroscience – The Geometry of Excitability and Bursting (Computational Neuroscience)" by Eugene M Izhikevich

-“Computational Neuroscience: A First Course (Springer Series in Bio-/Neuroinformatics)” Book Review: It is a fundamental book of computational neuroscience which lays down the basics of modelling the nervous system at the membrane, cellular and network level.
-Its three fundamental domains, namely membrane biophysics, systems theory, and artificial neural networks are covered comprehensively.
-The required mathematical concepts are explained in an intuitive manner so as to make it approachable for people who do not have a background in higher mathematics.
-This book grew out of a lecture series designed for graduate students in neuroscience with backgrounds in biology, physiology, and medicine spanning over a decade.
-It serves as a reference guide for all the neuroscientists who use computational methods in the day-to-day task as well as for theoretical scientists who are advancing towards the field of computational neuroscience.
+“Computational Neuroscience: A First Course (Springer Series in Bio-/Neuroinformatics)” Book Review: This book is a fundamental guide to computational neuroscience that lays down the basics of modelling the nervous system at the membrane, cellular, and network level.
+It comprehensively covers three domains: membrane biophysics, systems theory, and artificial neural networks.
+The required mathematical concepts are explained intuitively to make it approachable for people who do not have a background in higher mathematics.
+The book grew out of a lecture series designed for graduate students in neuroscience with backgrounds in biology, physiology, and medicine spanning over a decade.
+It serves as a reference guide for neuroscientists who use computational methods in their day-to-day tasks, as well as for theoretical scientists advancing towards the field of computational neuroscience.

 4."Computational Neuroscience: A First Course (Springer Series in Bio-/Neuroinformatics)" by Hanspeter A Mallot

 “Theoretical Neuroscience – Computational and Mathematical Modeling of Neural Systems (Computational Neuroscience Series)” Book Review: This book provides the quantitative basis of the functioning of the nervous system and lays down its general operational principle.
-Basic mathematical and computational methods of theoretical neuroscience are described in the book along with its application in vision, sensory-motor integration, development, learning, and memory.
+Basic mathematical and computational methods of theoretical neuroscience are described in the book, along with their application in vision, sensory-motor integration, development, learning, and memory.
 To make the subject material comprehensive, this volume is divided into three parts.
-Part I describes the relationship between sensory stimuli and neural responses.
-It focuses on the representation of information originating from the spiking activity of neurons.
-The modelling of neurons and neural circuits based on cellular and synaptic biophysics are covered in part II while part III deals with the role of plasticity in development and learning.
-Further, appendix at the end covers all the mathematical methods used throughout the book in detail.
-Exercises for better understanding of the material are available on the Book’s website.
+Part I describes the relationship between sensory stimuli and neural responses, focusing on the representation of information originating from the spiking activity of neurons.
+Part II covers the modelling of neurons and neural circuits based on cellular and synaptic biophysics.
+Part III deals with the role of plasticity in development and learning.
+Additionally, the appendix covers all the mathematical methods used throughout the book in detail.
+Exercises for better understanding of the material are available on the book’s website.

 advertisement